friendlyarm/friendlyelec-ubuntu18-docker/README.md

 * FriendlyWrt
 * Rockchip Linuxsdk (buildroot)

-Build docker image with qt-sdk and toolchain added
+Build docker image with toolchain
 ------------

 Download the qt-sdk package from the following url: